parketh/cash-flow-v3/content/pages/b-framework-5.md

 Don't forget it!

-#### Key framework to keep in mind throughout the rest of this tutorial
+#### The key framework to keep in mind throughout the rest of this tutorial

 ![dcf-framework](graphics/dcf-framework.png)